 The checklist comprises of the following questions:

 Here, we can find out the level of employee participation in decision making allowed by the management style.
-Also, an organization’s leadership effectiveness, employees’ competencies and team efforts can be determined.

 The composition of different personnel, engaged in carrying out various operations within the company, are unanimously called staff.